aliwasif177/Chain-Learning/README.md

 Repository to keep track of self learning in blockchain domain.

+# Day 22:

+# PROOF-OF-STAKE AND SECURITY:

+In POS when attacker wants to attack he needs 51% of total staked and lets say if he get this 51% successfully and make the fork of their own choice by accumaltive weightate sum of attestaion on cannonical chain.
+But in POS gives privilages to validators.
+If an honest validator sniff something wrong he can vote in favour of minority/short chain and encourage other app and pools to do. they can also forcibly remove attacker from network.
+This way POS is more secure than POW even the attacker gets 51% of staked eth.

+# Selection of validator node:
+it is based on main factors i.e block hash, node wealth and staked eth by that node. there are two main algorithms to determine the validator.
+- Randomized Block Selection
+- Coin age selection.

+# Randomized Block Selection:
+Validators for forging are selected on base of the combination of lower hash value and staked eth by that node.

+# Coin age selection:
+validaors for forging are selected on basis of the duration of thier stacked eth and amount of stacked eth.
+This algorith work by mathematical equation.

+forger = number of days coins have been stacked by that validator * amount of coins stacked by that validator.

+Once it has forged a block then its days (coin age) will be reset to zero this way all validators gets thier turn to be a forger.
+This reset prohints the large validators with old age and good amount to dominate the chain.

 # Day 21:

 # How to be validator in POS: